MDAnalysis/pytng/docs/index.rst

 The TNGFileIterator returns one frame at a time, which is accessed from the :attr:`TNGFileIterator.current_integrator_step` attribute or as part of any slicing or indexing operation.
-A NumPy array of the right size must then be provided to a getter method for the data to be read into.
+A NumPy array of the right size and datatype must then be provided to a getter method for the data to be read into.
+The required datatype is dictated by what type of block is being read.
+Supported datatypes are:

+* TNG_INT_DATA : np.int64
+* TNG_FLOAT_DATA : np.float32
+* TNG_DOUBLE_DATA : np.float64

+Helper methods are provided to create :class:`np.ndarray` instances of the right shape and datatype for a particular block in :attr:`TNGFileIterator.make_ndarray_for_block_from_name` and :attr:`TNGFileIterator.make_ndarray_for_block_from_name`.

-An example of how to read positions and box vectors from a TNG file is shown below.
+An example of how to read positions and box vectors from a TNG file is shown below:

 .. code-block:: python